 Document Content Type Identifier

-Defining the types of file supported by an app begins by declaring a document content type identifier.
-This is declared using Uniform Type Identifier (UTI) syntax which typically takes the form of a reverse domain name combined with a common type identifier.
-A document identifier for an app which supports plain text files, for example, might be declared as follows:
+Defining the types of files supported by an app begins by declaring a document content type identifier.
+This is declared using Uniform Type Identifier (UTI) syntax, which typically takes the form of a reverse domain name combined with a common type identifier.
+A document identifier for an app that supports plain text files, for example, might be declared as follows:

 com.ebookfrenzy.plain-text